OneideLuizSchneider/blitzctl/README.md

 - `delete`: Delete a Kubernetes cluster.
 - `list`: List all available clusters.
 - `install`: Install tools like Minikube or Kind.
+- `upgrade`: Upgrade tools like Minikube or Kind to their latest versions.

 #### Flags